Truthful Mechanisms with Implicit Payment Computation: Introduction

-As a by-product of our results, we obtain an unconditional separation between the power of ex-post truthful-in-expectation and universally ex-post truthful mechanisms, in the online setting.
-This complements the recent result of Dobzinski and Dughmi~\cite{DD09}, which gives a separation between these two classes of randomized mechanisms in the \emph{offline} setting, under a polynomial communication complexity constraint.
-It is worth noting that the separation in~\cite{DD09} applies to a rather unnatural problem (two-player multi-unit auctions in which if at least one item is allocated, then all items are allocated and each player receives at least one item) whereas our separation result is for a natural problem (online pay-per-click ad auctions for a single slot, with unknown clickthrough rates).
+\xhdr{Power of randomization.} As a by-product of our analysis of MAB mechanisms, we obtain an unconditional separation between the power of randomized vs. deterministic ex-post truthful mechanisms for welfare maximization, in the online setting.
+(The separation result is unconditional in the sense that it considers exactly the same setting for both classes of mechanisms.)
+This complements the result of \citeN{DD09}, which gives a separation between these two classes of mechanisms in the \emph{offline} setting, under a polynomial communication complexity constraint.
+It is worth noting that the separation in~\citeN{DD09} applies to a rather unnatural problem (two-player multi-unit auctions in which if at least one item is allocated, then all items are allocated and each player receives at least one item) whereas our separation result is for a natural problem: online pay-per-click ad auctions for a single slot, with unknown click-through rates.

+For the objective of revenue maximization, separations between randomized and deterministic mechanisms have been known for much longer \cite{Than,MV,j-stoc11-dobzi,j-soda10-bries} and are in some sense less surprising.
+Randomization allows the mechanism to access a larger set of possible allocations, i.e.\ the set of all probability distributions over pure allocations, and in some cases this leads to greater revenue, for example by permitting more fine-grained price discrimination between agent types.
+This is not the case for the objective of maximizing welfare (because VCG mechanisms are deterministic and they maximize welfare pointwise while obeying incentive constraints).
+For welfare maximization, randomized mechanisms are sometimes more powerful than deterministic ones due to other reasons, such as computational power or informational limitations (as in the problem we study).